brandon-300/chess-game/README.md

 3. Set up the tables/columns that `database.js` expects (profiles, saved games, online rooms, chat/call logs, etc.) to match the queries in that file.
 4. Copy your **Project URL** and **anon public key** into `config.js`.

-> Local two-player and vs-AI modes will work without Supabase configured; accounts, cloud save/restore, and online multiplayer require it.
+> Local two-player and vs-AI modes will work without Supabase configured; accounts, cloud save/restore, and online multiplayer (including voice chat) require it.

+> Voice chat uses WebRTC, with signaling passed over a Supabase Realtime channel.
+It requires microphone permission and a working STUN/TURN setup for players on restrictive networks (e.g. mobile carriers) to connect to each other.

 ### 3. Serve the project locally